hgrif/dbt_tutorial/README.md

 This tutorial showed you the basics of dbt with BigQuery. dbt supports many other databases and technologies like Presto, Microsoft SQL Server and Postgres.
-Our team has [recently](https://godatadriven.com/blog/godatadriven-open-source-contribution-for-q4-2019/) extended the Spark (and even our CTO has [chimed in](https://github.com/fishtown-analytics/dbt-spark/pull/43)).
+Our team has [recently](https://godatadriven.com/blog/godatadriven-open-source-contribution-for-q4-2019/) extended the Spark functionality (and even our CTO has [chimed in](https://github.com/fishtown-analytics/dbt-spark/pull/43)).
 Read the [dbt blog](https://blog.getdbt.com/what--exactly--is-dbt-/) for more background or go directly to the [documentation](https://docs.getdbt.com/docs/documentation)!

 You can find the code and data for this tutorial [here](https://github.com/hgrif/dbt_tutorial).